jaysylvester/citizen/README.md

 ### Views

 citizen installs [Handlebars](https://npmjs.org/package/handlebars) by default, but you can install any engine supported by [consolidate.js](https://github.com/tj/consolidate.js) and set the `templateEngine` config setting accordingly.
-Regardless of the template engine you use, all views should have a `.html` extension.
+Make sure you use the correct file extension with your views so citizen knows how to parse them. citizen only supports one template engine at a time; you can't mix and match templates.

-In `article.html`, you can reference objects you placed within the `content` object passed by the emitter. citizen also injects the `params` object into your view context automatically, so you have access to those objects as local variables (such as the `url` scope):
+In `article.hbs`, you can reference objects you placed within the `content` object passed by the emitter. citizen also injects the `params` object into your view context automatically, so you have access to those objects as local variables (such as the `url` scope):

-    {{! article.html }}
+    {{! article.hbs }}

     <!doctype html>
     <html>